Introduction to Laravel – Beginner Series

+Introduction to Laravel.
+Today we will talk about Introduction to Laravel.
 Welcome, everyone!
 In the first article of this series, I’m going to walk you through what we’re going to cover in this Laravel for beginners series.
 If at any point you have a doubt, let me know in the comment section below.
-I’ll answer all the comments made any part of this series.
+I’ll answer all the comments made on any part of this series.
 So let’s start!

 What is Laravel and what are we going to cover in this series?